|Albany Evening Journal - February 2, 1838|

 Herman Melville like his older brother Gansevoort belonged for a time to the Albany Young Men's Association, but Philo Logos was a kind of upstart, intended apparently to rival the older and more formally organized debating society of the YMA.
 Before 1840 the YMA debating society met in the Association rooms at Knickerbocker Hall, which "then stood on Broadway between Maiden Lane and State Street" (Young Men's Association).
 Philo Logos met in Stanwix Hall.

 |Image Credit: drinkdrank|

-So far, the only known question for debate by Philo Logos was the definition of Philo Logos.
-As it happens, however, the Albany YMA debating society advertised some wonderfully appealing and controversial questions for debate during the period of Melville's known involvement with Philo Logos.
+Before now, the only known question for debate by Philo Logos was the definition of Philo Logos.
+A few more topics for debate by the Philologos Society are uncovered in Melvilliana posts on the Philo Logos Society in 1837 and Philo Logos Society debate on abolition of slavery.
+As it happens, however, the debating society affiliated with the Albany Young Men's Association (not Philo Logos) advertised some wonderfully appealing and controversial questions for debate during the period of Melville's known involvement with Philo Logos.
 Presumably Herman would have been interested in these questions even if he did not participate in or attend the actual YMA debates: